hazelybell/estimate-charm/README.md

 # All rooted on resource `/{corpus}`

  * Currently, only the `py` corpus is supported.
-Obviously, it's the occam-π corpus.
+Obviously, `py` is the occam-π corpus.

 # `GET /{corpus}/`—Corpus info